 Grant of variable amounts for up to 4 years to facilitate the rapid follow-up of important new findings; small pump-priming grants are considered on an ‘ad-hoc’ basis.

 The Lady Edith Wolfson Fellowship Programme

-Our Lady Edith Wolfson Fellowship programme, run in partnership with the Medical Research Council (MRC), aims to attract and develop outstanding young clinicians wishing to pursue research into the pathogenesis and treatment of MND.
+Our Lady Edith Wolfson Fellowship programme aims to attract and develop outstanding young clinicians wishing to pursue research into the pathogenesis and treatment of MND.